dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 We replace the existing `ifStatement` rule with:

 ```
-ifStatement ::= 'if' '(' expression caseHead? ')' statement ('else' statement)?
+ifStatement ::= 'if' '(' expression ( 'case' guardedPattern )? ')'
+                statement ('else' statement)?
 ```

 **TODO: Allow patterns in if elements too ([#2542][]).**

 [#2542]: https://github.com/dart-lang/language/issues/2542

-When the `condition` has no `caseHead`, it behaves as it does today.
-If there is a `caseHead`, then the expression is evaluated and matched against the subsequent pattern.
+When the `condition` has no `guardedPattern`, it behaves as it does today.
+If there is a `guardedPattern`, then the expression is evaluated and matched against the subsequent pattern.
 If it matches, the then branch is executed with any variables the pattern defines in scope.
 Otherwise, the else branch is executed if there is one.

 A guard is also allowed: